-Our initial sample of this study is UK FTSE 350 index during the period from 2005-2011.
-However, we have removed the categories of regulated, mining, and financial industries due to their unique characteristics and specific regulations which may affect the results (Klein 2002; DeFond and Jiambalvo 1994).
-In addition, as in the case of prior studies of Subramanyam (1996); and DeFond and Jiambalvo (1994), industries with less than six observations and the firms with missing data were also reduced from the initial sample.
-The final sample consists of 1217 firm-year observation during the study period.
-Table I summarises the distribution of the final sample in accordance to Industry Classification Benchmark (ICB) classification.
+Our initial sample for the study is the UK FTSE 350 index during the period 2005-2011.
+However, we have removed the categories of regulated, mining and financial industries due to their unique characteristics and specific regulations which may affect the results (Klein 2002; DeFond and Jiambalvo 1994).
+In addition, as in the case of prior studies by Subramanyam (1996) and DeFond and Jiambalvo (1994), industries with fewer than six observations and the firms with missing data have also been removed from the initial sample.
+The final sample consists of 1,217 firm-year observations during the study period.
+Table I summarises the distribution of the final sample in accordance with the Industry Classification Benchmark (ICB) classification.

-Table I: Final Sample Classified by Industry
+Table I: Final sample classified by industry